CruddyShad0w/captain-blood-algo/README.md

-# long-only-non-day-algo
+# captain-blood-algo
-Heroku worker for reversion algorithm
+Heroku worker for Captain Blood's algorithm

 ## Setup
 First you will need to set up a heroku app and install a few buildpacks.